leotiger/shadow-flicker-assessment/README.md

 ### ToDo

-- [x] Clean code base
+- [x] Clean and improve code base
 - [x] Export of all data for traceability
-- [x] Accelerate processing by applying precalc and cache of solar posistions
+- [x] Accelerate processing by applying precalc and cache of solar positions
 - [x] Improve yaml documentation and comments
+_ [x] Make timezone aware and export all data, not only cummulative data